 Line 9.
-See definition of U.S. beneficiary on page 4.
+See definition of U.S. beneficiary on page 5.

 Line 10.
-If you are treated as the owner of any portion of the foreign trust under the grantor trust rules, answer "Yes" to this question and complete Part II.
+If you are treated as the owner of any portion of the foreign trust under the rules of sections 671 through 679, answer "Yes" to this question and complete Part II.